shadmazumder/SwiftBasic/Type Casting using as Variance.md

+A little bit more updated version can be found on [mobidevtalk](https://mobidevtalk.com/2018/10/09/type-casting-using-as-variance/)

 Type casting is to convert one type of instance to another.
 Has two kinds; UpCast and DownCast.
 UpCast is to convert child into parent.
 On the other hand DownCast is to convert parent into child. `as?` or `as!` is the *type cast operator*